Transition-based vs stated-based acceptance for automata over infinite words: Outlook: Why all these differences?

 \subparagraph{Composition of transitions.} A basic operation at the heart of many reasonings in automata theory is \emph{composition of transitions}.
 If an automaton contains transitions $p \re{a} q$ and $q\re{b} r$, one can go from $p$ to $r$ by reading $ab$, and any ``effect'' of this path should be the result of concatenating the effects of these two transitions.
 That is, a suitable automata model should allow to add the transition $p\re{ab}r$.
 For automata over infinite words, the acceptance of the automaton obtained by adding this transition can only be defined in a sensible way by using a "transition-based" condition.

 This composition operation is key for the celebrated connection between automata and algebra.
+The suitability of transition-based models for algebraic approaches is explicitly mentionned in Michel's work introducing transition-based $\omega$-automata~\cite[Section~II]{Michel1984}:

+\begin{quote} { \textit{Using unstable graphs, instead of a set of nodes that must be traversed infinitely often, is better suited to the algebraic operations we will define~[...]}}~\footnote{In French in the original: { \textit{L’utilisation de graphes instables au lieu d’un ensemble de nœuds dans lequel on doit passer infiniment souvent se prête mieux aux opérations algébriques que nous définirons~[...]}.}} \end{quote}

-In fact, one of LeSaëc's motivations for the use of transition-based automata was to obtain an algebraic proof of McNaughton's theorem for infinite words~\cite{SPW91Semigroups}.
+Similarly, one of LeSaëc's motivations for the use of transition-based automata was to obtain an algebraic proof of McNaughton's theorem for infinite words~\cite{SPW91Semigroups}.
 The "Muller" automaton obtained from a given semigroup is naturally "transition-based", see~\cite[page~18]{SPW91Semigroups} and~\cite[Section~6]{Colcombet11Green}.

-As mentioned in the previous section, composition of transitions is also essential in the fruitful approach for solving and analysing infinite duration games based on universal graphs, which relies on the notions of "monotonicity", "$\ee$-completion" and the technique of saturation (for the latter, see~\cite[Section~4]{CF18UniversalGraphs},~\cite[Section~4.1]{CFGO22Universal} or~\cite[Section~3.3]{Ohlmann23Univ}).
+As mentioned in Section~\ref{sec:games}, composition of transitions is also essential in the fruitful approach for solving and analysing infinite duration games based on universal graphs, which relies on the notions of "monotonicity", "$\ee$-completion" and the technique of saturation (for the latter, see~\cite[Section~4]{CF18UniversalGraphs},~\cite[Section~4.1]{CFGO22Universal} or~\cite[Section~3.3]{Ohlmann23Univ}).

+We note, however, that in the case of finite words, this does not provide strong evidence in favour of transition-based acceptance.
+Indeed, state-based DFAs also allow for composition of transitions, as the acceptance of a run is only determined by its final destination.

 \subparagraph{Paths in graphs.} As explained in the introduction, an "acceptance condition" is a representation of a subset of paths in an automaton.
 A path in a graph is commonly defined as a sequence of edges.
 In fact, a sequence of vertices does not completely determine a path, as different paths may share the same sequence of vertices.
 This is the main reason why "transition-based" automata are more succinct than "state-based" ones.